MohamedMustafa84/Basics_Bit_By_Bit/Readme.md

 # Programming Advices

-This repository contains the path I followed to learn programming and its foundations in a healthy way, presented by **Dr. Muhammad Abu Hudhud**, who has more than **29 years of experience** in the field of programming and management, and is the founder of the **Programming Advices** platform platform link  https://programmingadvices.com
+This repository contains the path I followed to learn programming and its foundations in a healthy way, presented by **Dr. Muhammad Abu Hudhud**, who has more than **29 years of experience** in the field of programming and management, and is the founder of the **Programming Advices** platform. platform link  https://programmingadvices.com

 > **Note:** This repository only contains my practical solutions and projects.